michael105/minilib/doc/minilib.md

 config

-               configuration to be compiled statically.
+               configuration settings, to be compiled statically.
               System specific paths, maximums, etc go here.
               Other values are within globaldefs.h;
               architecture specific values are within the folder headers.